-As is our way, we haven't done a lot of nit-picking over how much playing of a role or upgrading armour stats you need to do for a game to count as an RPG.
-We take a broad view of the genre and go with our hearts, to give you the best offering possible.
-Whether you want turn-based combat, chill farming, Japanese RPGs, or games with enough text to qualify as a novel, you'll find something below.
+For this list, we've take a broad view of the genre and go with our hearts, to give you the best offering possible.
+Don't expect nit-picking over how many armour stats a game has - whether you want turn-based combat, chill farming, Japanese RPGs, or games with enough text to qualify as a novel, you'll find something below.
 The main rule is that the game needs to still be fun to play today, and not simply groundbreaking when first released.

 Prefer information to be delivered in your earholes, along with moving pictures?
 Our video team have done you a more condensed list of great RPGs you'll enjoy:

 You can find the full list of the best RPGs on PC below.
 If your favourite isn't among them, it was probably at number 51.
 If you think it should be on the list, then why not write your own impassioned entry for it in the comments?
 We always consider suggested games for inclusion in future lists.